 Both streams merge in the clear pond that allows seeing through the 2 meters of its depth at the bottom where many rocks and sand are laid down.
 Moreover, various freshwater fish, mainly Mahseer barb, swim in the water.
 The charm of the scene strikes the eyes of the visitors very much.
 So, the place is fantastic to come and enjoy leisurely.

 There are many more attractions in the Namtok Phlio National Park beside the Phlio Waterfall.
 The following below would be an excellent idea to visit.

 Phra Nang Ruea Lom Stupa stands in the area of Phlio Waterfall.
-It was constructed during the reign of King Rama 5 in 1881 as a memorial to Queen Sunandakumariratana.
+The structure was built in 1881 during the reign of King Rama 5 as a tribute to Queen Sunandakumariratana.
 The stupa is a house to pack the Queen’s ashes.
-King Chulalongkorn visited the fall in 1874, and he hugely appreciated the beauty of nature and the environment of the site so much.
+King Chulalongkorn visited in the fall of 1874, and he hugely appreciated the beauty of nature and the environment of the site so much.